rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

 A function that receives the checked state (boolean) as input.
+It passes the new `checked` value as first argument and `props` as second argument.
 * Type: `function`
 * Required: Yes